 Letter to the Citizen.
 Monday October 16th 1972: Sir – I wish to correct a statement made in the Citizen on September 26 to the effect that the Spread Eagle Hotel was once used as a labour exchange.
 This was not so, but he Northgate Mansions were used for this purpose for a number of years.
 My father was caretaker at the Mansions from approximately 1909-1936 and I understand that the Northgate Mansions were originally built and used as the Spread Eagle Hotel.
 W. Mullins, 1 Hillview Drive, Hucclecote.

-The site of the Spread Eagle Hotel was sold for about £50,000 to Principality Holdings of Bristol on 12th June 1981.
-A City Planning Officer said that the City Council hoped that the site would be used for retailing a car parking as part of the comprehensive development of the city centre up to Kings Square.
-Outline planning permission for the site, formerly owned by Tesco, included a ground floor showroom with two floors of offices over, totalling 29,000 square feet.
+City Planning Officer, Mr Ian Stuart said the City Council hoped that the site would be used for retailing and car parking as part of the comprehensive development of the city centre up to Kings Square.
+The site, formerly owned by the supermarket chain, Tesco, has planning permission for ground floor showroom with two floors over, totalling 29,000 square feet.

 Landlords at the Spread Eagle Hotel include: